hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

     It is important to keep the release names of the bootnodes the same as it is tied to the keys that the genesis chart creates.
 So we use `bootnode-1` and `bootnode-2` in the command above

-Once complete, you should see two statefulsets and the two bootnodes will discover themselves and peer.
+Once complete, you should see two Stateful sets and the two bootnodes will discover themselves and peer.
 However because there are no validators present yet, there will be no blocks created as can be seen in the logs below

 ![k8s-bootnode-logs](../../images/kubernetes-bootnode-logs.png)

 ### 6. Deploy the Validators

 This is the next set of nodes that we will deploy.
 The validators peer with the bootnodes and themselves and when a majority of the validators have peered, blocks are proposed and created on the chain.

-For the initial validator pool we set all the nodeflags to `false` and then deploy.
+For the initial validator pool we set all the node flags to `false` and then deploy.

 ```bash
 helm install validator-1 ./charts/besu-node --namespace besu --values ./values/validator.yml